kschan0214/QSM_Consensus_Paper_Example_Code/README.md

 #### Step 4: Prepare data for SEPIA

 For PHILIPS and SIEMENS data, the data is already compatible to SEPIA input format (a directory containing magnitude multi-echo files + phase multi-echo files + JSON multi-echo files).
 However, for GE data, the complex-valued data is stored in real/imaginary format, which is currently not yet supported by SEPIA.
-To demonstrate the QSM recon for all data is a uniform way, the following procedures are applied:
+To demonstrate the QSM recon for all data in a uniform way, the following procedures are applied:

 1. Combining individual multi-echo 3D volumes into a single 4D volume with TE in the 4th dimension
 2. Obtaining header info (e.g., B0 direction and TE) from NIfTI header and JSON sidecar files and saving as SEPIA's header format